Interested in a different type of pet therapy for your dog? Consider the READ program

-Even for the best trainers, it would be difficult to teach a dog to read.
-Then, if it did in fact learn, it would be hard to tell how much it really comprehended.
-And how would something like a “4th grade reading level” translate to dog years?
+It would be challenging to teach a dog to read even for the best trainers.
+Then, if it did, in fact, learn, it would be hard to tell how much it really comprehended.
+And how would something like a “4th-grade reading level” translate to dog years?

 These aren’t just any mutts.
 These are certified therapy dogs called Reading Education Assistance Dogs (READ).
-They must go through training to become therapy dogs before being allowed to handle the delicate matter of a child’s feelings.
+They must go through training to become therapy dogs before handling the delicate matter of a child’s feelings.

 There has been some debate over the true impact of dogs helping children learn to read.
 Some are skeptical as to how much improvement in comprehension the program actually has.
 Fonda Kendrick, Head of Youth Services at Sunbury’s Community Library, said she thinks it truly does help.

 “I believe it takes the pressure off of the child as they read aloud, because the dog is just there as an observer, not as an evaluator, and they build confidence over time,” Kendrick said.
 “Also, the synergy between the kids and the dogs is wonderful.”

 The Community Library is one of the local libraries that offer the Read to a Dog program year-round.
 It’s located just east of Alum Creek State Park.
 The program began in the summer of 2008 with one reading dog team present but has expanded since then.

 “Last summer we expanded from one to two reading dog teams, and in November we started a once-a-month Read to a Dog session during the school year,” Kendrick said.